Carl Gustaf Emil Mannerheim: Interwar period

-The 1920 assassination attempt
+1920 assassination attempt

-After the end of the Civil War, the defeat experienced by the Reds was so bitter that Mannerheim became a target of assassination.
-One of the would-be assassins was Eino Rahja, who was in charge of the St. Petersburg International School of Red Officers, who began planning an assassination project by assembling eight groups of Finnish Red Guards in St. Petersburg for this purpose.
-The attack was to be implemented in April 1920 during a White Guard's parade on the Hämeenkatu in Tampere, in which General Mannerheim participated.
+After their defeat in the Civil War, some Red Guards attempted to assassinate Mannerheim.
+One of the would-be assassins, Eino Rahja, was in charge of the Saint Petersburg International School of Red Officers.

+Rahja began planning an assassination by assembling a group of eight Finnish Red Guards in Saint Petersburg for this purpose.
+The group included Aleksander Weckman, August Enroth, Aleksanteri Suokas, Karl (Kaarle) Salo, Väinö Luoto, Hjalmar Forsman, Emil Kuutti and Antti Pokkinen.
+The group was led by Weckman and he, Suokas and Salo were chosen as the actual assassins.
+They travelled to Helsinki under falsified passports in March 1920.

+The attempt happened in April 1920 during a White Guard's parade on Hämeenkatu in Tampere, in which General Mannerheim was to participate.

-The men of the group gathered on April 3 at the Park Café in Hämeenkatu and at this stage Karl Salo, who belonged to the group, was assigned as a shooter and gave him a Colt pistol.
-However, the assassination attempt failed due to Salo's hesitation, and during the crowd, Salo's securities Aleksander Weckman and Aleksanteri Suokas, equipped with Walther and Colt pistols, lost sight of him and never had time to shoot Mannerheim.
+The group gathered on 3 April at the Park Café in Hämeenkatu; and at this stage, group member Karl Salo was designated as a shooter and given a Colt pistol.
+However, the assassination attempt failed due to Salo's hesitation.
+Salo's security detail in the crowd, consisting of Aleksander Weckman and Aleksanteri Suokas, who had been equipped with Walther and Colt pistols, lost sight of Salo and never had time to shoot Mannerheim either.

-On April 6, Weckman, who led the operation, got hold of Salo and gave him a week to kill either Mannerheim or the Minister of War and Uusimaa County Governor, Bruno Jalander, otherwise he would die himself.
+On 6 April, Weckman, the operation leader, threatened to kill Salo if he had not assassinated either Mannerheim or Bruno Jalander, the Minister of War and Uusimaa County Governor, within a week.
 This attempt was also unsuccessful, as Mannerheim and Jalander did not come to the Helsinki Conservation Party celebration after the authorities received a tip.
 Salo returned his pistol and escaped afterwards.
-Weckman and Suokas tried to escape to the Soviet Union with their two assistants but were arrested from the Helsinki-Vyborg train on the night of April 21.
-Salo was arrested in Espoo on April 23.
+Weckman and Suokas tried to escape to the Soviet Union with their two assistants but were arrested on the Helsinki-Vyborg train the night of 21 April.
+Salo was arrested in Espoo on 23 April.

+The Helsinkian smith Teodor Sädevirta who had been assisting Weckman testified at the trial against the would-be assassins.
+As a revenge for this, the members who were still free organised a hand grenade attack against him on 26 August.
+The attack killed Sädevirta's bride.
+Of the remaining members of the group, Pokkinen, Forsman and Luoto escaped to Russia, but Enroth, who had organised the revenge attack, was arrested.
+Kuutti had already been arrested in Helsinki on 11 July.
+Both were sentenced to life in prison.
+Weckman and Enroth were deported to the Soviet Union in a secret prisoner exchange in June 1926.
+A group of policemen were rewarded with money for stopping the assassination attempt.

+Because of his testimony, Teodor Sädevirta was released and later worked as a smith in Kalvola.
+He died in 1958.
+It has been speculated that he could have been a police informant who had infiltrated the group.

+Jari Tervo's historical novel Troikka (2008) is about a fictive version of the background of Mannerheim's assassination attempt.